dmis-lab/trnet/README.md

 ## Contact information

-For help or issues using ARPNet, please submit a GitHub issue.
+For help or issues using TRNet, please submit a GitHub issue.
 Please contact Minji Jeon (`mjjeon (at) korea.ac.kr`), or Buru Chang (`buru_chang (at) korea.ac.kr`) for communication related to TRNet.